dirkagterhuis/dirkagterhuis.github.io/README.md

     - [ ] Authorization
       - [X] Implement proper secret management with local variables
       - [ ] Use Spotify [OAuth flow with PKCE extension](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) for web apps: that way you don't have to reveal the secret, only the client id.
-        - [ ] **// Hier gebleven.** Next: get code after auth, then get token: https://developer.spotify.com/documentation/general/guides/authorization/code-flow/
+        - [ ] **// Hier gebleven.** On button click, get redirected to spotify auth flow.
+Next: get code after auth, then get token: https://developer.spotify.com/documentation/general/guides/authorization/code-flow/

       - [ ] uEe session or local storage, preferably session.
 No cookies.
 To store token on client side.
     - [ ] Retrieve playlists by user id